wp-plugins/skype-online-status/readme.txt

 For version 3 and beyond :)

+- Skypecasts widgets !
-- Skype-like wizard...
+- Skype-like button theme wizard...
-- Add Skypecasts widget
-- Upload your own button
+- Upload your own button/template file
-- integration with WP user system
+- integration with WP user system (skype field on the Profile page, ++)
-- Internationalization
 - Get XML online status (and local time?)

-= Know bugs =
+= Bugs =

-- Since 2.6.2.1 no known bugs yet, please report anything you find on [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group")
+Please report anything you find on [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group").
+Provide as much related info as you can, so we can reproduce the error...
+And fix it :)

-= Know issues =
+= Known issues =

 - The javascript provided by Skype that detects whether Skype is installed (client side), does not work properly on Linux.
 It defaults to displaying a download popup even if Skype is installed on the visitors computer after the Skype button is clicked.
 Hopefully, Skype will fix this some day :/

 == Revision History ==

-- [2008-08-06] version 2.6.3.0: Multiple widgets!! + Thanks-box for donators at backend- [2008-06-23] version 2.6.2.1: bugfix in Custom template save to db (stripslashes)- [2008-06-21] version 2.6.2.0: heaps more themes + added new {function} tag to My Status templates + improved widget with preview- [2008-06-16] version 2.6.1.2: automatic blog language detection for status text, some small bugfixes + complete removal button
+- [2008-08-10] version 2.6.4.0: Internationalization (send in your translations please!)- [2008-08-08] version 2.6.3.1: Implement the use of cURL if available, bugfix in widget options page function- [2008-08-06] version 2.6.3.0: Multiple widgets!! + Thanks-box for donators at backend- [2008-06-23] version 2.6.2.1: bugfix in Custom template save to db (stripslashes)- [2008-06-21] version 2.6.2.0: heaps more themes + added new {function} tag to My Status templates + improved widget with preview- [2008-06-16] version 2.6.1.2: automatic blog language detection for status text, some small bugfixes + complete removal button
 - [2008-06-04] version 2.6.1.0: added simple widget, removed built-in update checker (redundant since WP2.5 auto-update), some bugfixes and code improvements, add your own download link
 - [2007-04-09] version 2.6.0.9: improved reg_exp for quicktag replacement (defeating wpautop's wrapping p), minor changes in available settings (newline for download link optional), fixed &-sign in fields causing failed w3c validation
 - [2007-02-18] version 2.5: made quicktag work for 2.1+ new TinyMCE button plugin routine